Ratan Lal Nath

 Ratan Lal Nath (born 9 April 1948) is an Indian politician from Tripura.
 He is the Minister of Agriculture and Farmers Welfare, Power and Election in the second Manik Saha Ministry.

-He joined BJP in 2017 after leaving National Congress.He became the MLA from Mohanpur Constituency by defeating CPI(M) Candidate Subash Chandra Debnath by a margin of 5,176 votes.
+He joined the BJP in 2017 after leaving the Indian National Congress.
+He became the MLA from the Mohanpur Constituency by defeating CPI(M) Candidate Subash Chandra Debnath by a margin of 5,176 votes.